-Earlier this week, we posted about the growing #WeNeedDiverseBooks Movement, which is drawing world wide attention to the need to have more diversity represented in children’s literature.
+Earlier this week, we posted about the growing #WeNeedDiverseBooks Movement.
+The movement is drawing worldwide attention to the need to have more diverse books.
+Particularly looking at diversity represented in children’s literature, this campaign gives voice to underserved communities.
 As part of this movement, we’d like to highlight some of our favorite Lulu children’s books that celebrate diversity.

 I am a Big Girl by Estella Johnson